Spenc3rB/YDWG-02-C2/README.md

 #### 2.3.1 Burp Suite

-Some of the analsysis was done using the device as an AP, and some of the analysis was done using the device as a client.
+Some of the analysis was done using the device as an AP, and some of the analysis was done using the device as a client.
 If the device is in AP mode, the device is technically more secure, but in client mode, if the device is connected to a public wifi network, it is **much more** vulnerable to attacks, as shown in the following sections.

 #### 2.3.1.1 Authentication Bypass